sudorandom/kmcd.dev/content/posts/2024/json-to-proto/index.md

 - **Educational purposes:** The converter can serve as a valuable learning tool, allowing developers to visualize how JSON structures translate into protobuf schemas, aiding their understanding of protobuf concepts.

 It's crucial to remember that the converter is most effective when used strategically in conjunction with a growing understanding of protobuf.
 While it can provide a helpful starting point, developers should always strive to refine the generated schemas and leverage protobuf's full capabilities for optimal performance and maintainability.
-There are many protobuf features that do not have a coronary in JSON, so try to take advantage of more protobuf's features.
+There are many protobuf features that do not have a corollary in JSON, so try to take advantage of more protobuf's features.

 ## Getting it right